ABOUT

 ME

-I started making films as a teenager as a way to communicate my experience of autism through an audiovisual medium, leaning into experimental film, taking inspiration from filmmakers like David Lynch, Stan Brakhage and Carolee Schneemann.
+I started making films as a way to communicate my experience of autism through an audiovisual medium, leaning into experimental film.

-After 4 years at university, including one year studying abroad at the University of Texas at Austin’s Radio-Television-Film programme, I have directed several short films that have screened across the world.
-I have also co-directed The Stimming Pool, a hybrid documentary/fantasy feature that captures the world through an autistic lens.
+I am a co-director The Stimming Pool, a hybrid documentary/fantasy feature that captures the world through an autistic lens.
 The Stimming Pool has achieved worldwide success at festivals, premiering at CPH:DOX and screening at London Film Festival, amongst others.
+For my work on The Stimming Pool, I was co-longlisted for the 2024 BIFA for Best Debut Director - Feature Documentary.
+I have also directed several short films that have screened across the world.